 Family Advocacy Ministry - FAM

 BHFM partners with Promise 686 to develop FAMs.
-Churches are often full of people who want to make a positive impact in the lives of vulnerable children, but don’t always know how.
+Churches are often full of people who want to make a positive impact in the lives of vulnerable children, but who don’t always know what steps to take.
 We believe if churches are empowered to openly and effectively share about the problems at-risk children are experiencing, families will step up, either by becoming a foster or adoptive family or by deciding to support a family in crisis.
-They simply need a plan.

 Big House works with Promise 686 to provide the training, resources, and guidance needed to empower churches to set up and maintain successful FAMs.